cychan-chem/chinychan.github.io/_pages/Open position.md

 </div>
 <b>Open positions:  PhD and MSc Students, Research Assistants</b>

-Please send your CV and research interest to Dr. Chan by email (chinychan2@cityu.edu.hk).
+Interested candidate should send your CV and research interest to Dr. Chan by email.